 What are Short-Term Investments?

-Short-term investments are simply investments that won’t be invested for long.
+Short-term investments are simply investments that won’t be invested for very long.
 It means you plan to take the funds out of the investment vehicle within a relatively short timeframe.

 That isn’t a big deal if you don’t plan to touch it for 20 years.
 But if you want that money for a vacation next year or for a down payment in 3 years, you can’t afford to risk a big loss.
 While long-term investments have time to recover from big fluctuations, short-term ones don’t.